kshetline/rpi-acu-rite-temperature/README.md

 `rawTemp` will be `undefined`, and `tempCelsius` and `tempFahrenheit` as well, if the signal was decoded with a value outside of the range ±60°C.

-`signalQuality` is measured over a five minute window, and may register low even for a strong signal until a full five minutes have passed.
+`signalQuality` is measured over a five-minute window, and may register low even for a strong signal until a full five minutes have passed.

 It's best for `validChecksum` to be `true`, but the data provided has at least been validated by three parity bits even if the checksum doesn't come out right.
 When a weak signal makes updates infrequent, it may be possible, with care, to use somewhat questionable data.